 On the southern segment of the island, you can camp at Punaluu Beach Park.
 The park doesn’t have designated campsites, but you’ll still need to book a permit.

-If you chose to stay here, you’ll be camping right on the beach.
+If you choose to stay here, you’ll be camping right on the beach.
 You might even see some green or hawksbill sea turtles lounging on the black sand!

-Similarity, Mauna Kea has several activities to consider, including arguably the best stargazing conditions in the world.
+Mauna Kea, the world’s largest volcano, is a spectacular place to visit.
+It has some of the best stargazing conditions in the world, a unique environment with native Hawaiian species, and it even receives snow during Hawaii’s colder months!
 Make sure to read up on safety information regarding acclimating to the changing altitude before you head out.

 Hawaii Tourism Authority (HTA) / Daeja Fallas